bensooraj/griffon/README.md

     griffon init
     ```

-    This will create two files `griffon.yaml` and `startup_script.my_script.sh` in your project directory.
+    This will create two files `griffon.hcl` and `startup_script.my_script.sh` in your project directory.

-4. Run the following command to create the `Vultr` resources:
+4. Create an SSH key pair at `~/.ssh/id_ed25519.pub` by running the following command,
     ```shell
+    ssh-keygen -t ed25519 -C "<your-email-id>"
+    ```
+5. Run the following command to create the `Vultr` resources:

+    ```shell
     export VULTR_API_KEY=<your vultr API key>
-    griffon create -f griffon.yaml
+    griffon create -f griffon.hcl
     ```

     This will execute the `Griffon` command and perform the tasks specified in your `griffon.yaml` file.